GeorgeBrown128/electricdragon.net/content/post/tapemeasure-yagi.md

 too.

-In a bit of a hurry, I decided I should try out building the tape measure yagi I'd seen mentioned befofe.
+In a bit of a hurry, I decided I should try out building the tape measure yagi I'd seen mentioned before.
 The next GB1SS contact was on the next day, so I made a quick trip to B&Q and got to work.

 I used the nice metric guide written up by